-They could just be fussing as they move through the phases of deep and light sleep, and not actually ready to wake up.
-The chances are they’ll stop crying and go back into a deeper sleep within a few minutes.
+They could just be fussing as they move through the phases of deep and light sleep and are not actually ready to wake up.
+Chances are they’ll stop crying and go back into a deeper sleep within a few minutes.

 If they need a diaper change, are hungry or thirsty, or something else is wrong, they will likely continue to cry, and wake themselves up.
 That’s your cue to leap to action and attend to their needs.

 Keep these nighttime feeds and diaper changes calm and quiet.
-Do what you have to do with the minimum amount of light and sound, so baby learns to recognize it’s sleep time and not play time.
+Do what you have to do with the minimum amount of light and sound so your baby learns to recognize it’s sleep time and not playtime.

 It can sometimes be difficult to work out whether your baby is awake or asleep when they cry at night.
 Their eyes might flutter or be open and unrecognizing, almost like they are semi-conscious.
 This is why a wait-and-watch approach is a good idea.